Family playing together in their living room

 Radon originates from the natural radioactive decay of uranium, which is present in virtually all soil and rock.
 Uranium decays through a chain of elements (thorium, radium) and eventually produces radon-222, a radioactive gas with a half-life of 3.8 days.
 This gas migrates through soil pores and can accumulate beneath and around your home's foundation.

 In Georgia, the Piedmont geological region contains granite and metamorphic rock with above-average uranium concentrations.
 This is why Georgia radon levels tend to be elevated compared to many other states.
-Check your specific area with our radon risk lookup tool.
+Check your specific area with our look up your address for radon risk tool.

 Outdoors, radon disperses into the atmosphere and poses no threat.
 The problem arises when it enters an enclosed space like your home, where it accumulates and reaches concentrations high enough to cause health effects.
 For more on the science, see our science of radon in Georgia guide.